 Debugging has nothing to do with bugs and insects that kids find in the garden.
 Though that’s what they may think though when you first introduce this coding concept.

 Debugging is basically fixing an issue that you come across within the instructions in order to produce your desired result.

 So, if you are talking about debugging with kids, they basically need to understand that to debug, is to fix a potential problem.
 Debugging is one of my favorite coding skills to teach in the kindergarten classroom, as this concept teaches skills that go well beyond the computer.
 There are so many benefits to teaching kids to code, and debugging helps kids build resilience and problem-solving skill essential for their future.

 A good example to use for kindergarten kids is giving them steps to follow and making an error in the mistakes.
 So, write out a “sequence” but put one step in the wrong order.

-Debugging isn’t always the easiest coding concept to understand though.
+Debugging isn’t always the easiest coding concept to understand.
 Most children can become impatient.
 Many want the answer right there and then.
-It is an important coding concept to learn though, because problem solving plays a large part in computer programming.
+It is an important coding concept to learn because problem-solving plays a large part in computer programming.

 With a simple deck of cards you can teach your kids how to code algorithms and debug them in a simple grid maze.
 Check out this coding activity for more details

 All of these coding concepts are important for young children to learn not just when learning to code, but to have as everyday skills to use throughout their lives.
 This is why we must start young.
 Coding isn’t just for adults, coding for kindergarten kids and school kids is just as important.
 The more they learn while they are young, the better they are set up for success in the future.